fraction/exports-polyfill/README.md

 Exports Polyfill
 =======================

-A JavaScript polyfill for accessing the global namespace with `module.exports`.
+A JavaScript polyfill for using the global namespace with `module.exports`.

 ## Usage